 There is no particular magic ratio when it comes to shared office spaces, but in this extreme example, we could not reasonably expect that the 200 part-time faculty members could do all their work from the shared office spaces if they chose to do so.
-Telecommuting (remote work) agreements would be required.
-Think in these terms- if this employee were working from home and were somehow injured in the course of performing their work, could they make a reasonable argument that Universities of Wisconsin \required\ them to work from home?
+Telecommuting agreements would be required.
+Think in these terms- if this employee were working from home and were somehow injured in the course of performing their work, could they make a reasonable argument that UWS \required\ them to work from home?